-Generally, no deduction is allowed for any contributions of \$250 or more unless the REIT gets a written acknowledgment from the donee organization that shows the amount of cash contributed, describes any property contributed, and gives an estimate of the value of any goods or services provided in return for the contribution.
+Substantiation requirements.
+Generally, no deduction is allowed for any contributions of \$250 or more unless the REIT gets a written acknowledgment from the donee organization that shows the amount of cash contributed, describes any property contributed, and gives a description and a good faith estimate of the value of any goods or services provided in return for the contribution or states that no goods or services were provided in return for the contribution.
 The acknowledgment must be obtained by the due date (including extensions) of the REIT's return, or if earlier, the date the return is filed.
 Do not attach the acknowledgment to the tax return, but keep it with the REIT's records.
 These rules apply in addition to the filing requirements for Form 8283 described below.
 For more information on substantiation and recordkeeping requirements, see the regulations under section 170 and Pub.
 526, Charitable Contributions.